honzamaster123/nyenyebot/README.md

 [![Deploy on Heroku](https://img.shields.io/badge/deploy-heroku-663399.svg)](#deploy-to-heroku)

 > A tiny chaotic bot that replies to Twitter/X mentions by converting every vowel into **“i”** and randomizing capitalization.
-> Pure silliness.
-Pure joy. 🎲💬
+> Pure silliness, Pure joy🎲💬

 ---